 1. Verification Procedures

 Customer Due Diligence – ‘CDD’ is one of the international standards used to prevent illegal activities.
-Based on CDD, we have developed our own verification procedures in accordance with standards of anti-money laundering and ‘Know Your Customer’ (KYC) frameworks.
+Based on CDD, we have developed our own verification procedures in accordance with standards of anti-money laundering and ‘Know Your Customer’ (KYC) frameworks and best market practice.

 1.1.
 Identity Verification